 The diaries about days and nights in Amsterdam’s iconic red light district, De Wallen, are now available as eBooks on Amazon.
 And it’s not like this is a history lesson – I still visit.
 The description on Amazon makes the book(s) sound like romantic novels (discretion on my part); they aren’t.
 This isn’t fiction.
 It’s what happened and in the order that it happened (although it reads like fiction).
 And it’s still happening.
 And it isn’t a tale of success after success.
 I fuck up just like everybody else.
 There’s stuff about Marcus, there’s conversations with the girls, and there’s a lot of sex.
 Mostly sex, I admit.

 Bluntly, what she might do with me she might not do with you and what she will do with you she might not do with me.
 The one thing that YOU CAN’T DO is use my great sex as a blueprint for your great sex.
 That’s a promise!

 AMAZON LINKS for The Amsterdam Diaries

 Anyone can use Cloudreader

 Or you can download the free Reader App

 Two Easy Steps

 1st) Purchase the eBook from Amazon.
+Amazon asks if you want to download to a Kindle, store on your Cloudreader account or download to another device.
 As soon as it’s purchased a copy goes to your Cloudreader Account (you have one whether you want it or not), and it sits on your bookshelf alongside any other eBooks that you’ve purchased.

 Guess U Win Some & U Lose Some!!!!!